Stygian owl: Feeding

 The Stygian owl is wholly nocturnal.
 The largest part of its diet is birds, from very small ones to some as large as the 150 g lesser nothura (Nothura minor); it is thought that most birds are caught on their nighttime roosts.
 The diet also includes bats (which are seldom preyed on by other owls), some other mammals (like Hispaniolan solenodons), frogs, and insects.
 Also, in contrast to other owls, rodents do not appear to be part of its diet.

 Breeding

 The Stygian owl's breeding phenology is not well known.
 Its breeding seasons vary widely across its range.
 Males give a wing-clapping display in flight.
 It nests on the ground or in trees; in the latter it apparently reuses nests of other species.
 It lays two or three eggs.

 Vocalization

 The Stygian owl's song has been variously described as "a single deep, emphatic woof or wupf", "a very low and loud hu or hu-hu", and "a muffled hoot given singly: boo".
 Females also give "a short, screamed rre-ehhr or mehrr" when calling to the male, and also "a short catlike miah".

 Status

 The IUCN has assessed the Stygian owl as being of least concern.
-It has a very large range, but its population size is not known and is believed to be decreasing.
+It has a very large range, and as of 2023 its population is estimated to be 50,000 – 500,000 mature individuals; this population is believed to be decreasing.
 No specific threats have been identified.